kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

     - Used for fuzzy string matching, particularly using the jaro-winkler algorithm.
   - _PyInstaller_ @pyinstaller
     - Used for packaging the API module into an executable.
   ]

+  #appendix(title: "Statement of Tools Used")[
+    TODO: Add a statement of tools used.
+This includes stuff like Typst, PlantUML, IDEs, etc.
+  ]
 ]